Which Cutting Board To Use And How To Keep It Clean

-There are many stylish cutting boards that look hygienic but in fact they can be a haven of bacteria such as salmonella and E. coli.
-In my opinion when it comes to cutting boards, it is more about food safety and maintenance then style.
+There are many stylish cutting boards that look hygienic but in fact, they can be a haven for bacteria such as Salmonella and E. coli.
+In my opinion, when it comes to cutting boards, it is more about food safety and maintenance than style.

 In a study at the University of Wisconsin, scientists found that three minutes after contaminating a cutting-board, 99.9 percent of the bacteria on wooden boards had died.
 On plastic boards, none of the bacteria died, bacterial numbers actually increased on plastic boards that were held overnight at room temperature.
 The scientists didn’t recover any bacteria from wooden boards treated the same way.

 Wood board ~ is great for foods that can be eaten raw like fruits and vegetables.
 It is the best choice for maintaining a knife’s edge.